Terminating a Guardianship

 Terminating a Child Guardianship

-There are several different ways to end a child guardianship case.
-The options generally depend on the age of the child and whether the guardians and parents will agree to end the guardianship.
+The options to end a child guardianship generally depend on the age of the child and whether the guardianship is over the person only or also an estate.
 Visit this section to find out the different ways to have a child guardianship case closed.

 Terminating an Adult Guardianship

-In most cases, a court hearing is required to terminate a guardianship over an adult.
-Anyone - a guardian, a relative, or the subject of the guardianship - can file papers asking the judge to decide whether a guardianship is still needed.
-Read this section for more information about why a guardianship may be terminated, and to find the forms needed to ask a judge to end the guardianship.
+Anyone - a guardian, a relative, or the subject of the guardianship - can file papers asking the judge to terminate a guardianship over an adult.
+A hearing will be required.
+Read this section for more information about why a guardianship may be terminated and to find the forms needed to ask a judge to end the guardianship.